Charity Preview Charities

 LAUNCH (formerly the Learning Disabilities Association CNY) partners with children and adults to provide individualized services that foster learning, independence and growth.
 LAUNCH serves individuals with learning disabilities, ADHD, developmental disabilities, autism and traditional learners.
 Over 450 local families receive support through programs and services including employment, community habilitation, adult social recreation, ADHD, workplace training through Career Solutions Academy, educational consulting for parents to help navigate the school system, and summer educational programs.

-Celebrating 35 years, Make-A-Wish® Central New York is a nonprofit, tax-exempt organization dedicated to granting life-changing wishes for children with critical illnesses.
-Since inception in 1985, the organization has granted nearly 1,900 wishes to eligible children between the ages of 2½ and 18 years within its 15-county footprint, which includes Broome, Cayuga, Chenango, Cortland, Herkimer, Jefferson, Lewis, Madison, Oneida, Onondaga, Oswego, Otsego, St. Lawrence, Tioga and Tompkins counties.
+Make-A-Wish Central New York is a tax-exempt, nonprofit organization dedicated to granting life-changing wishes for children with critical illnesses.
+Part of a global wish-granting organization, Make-A-Wish Central New York was founded in 1985 and has granted more than 1,900 life-changing wishes for local children.
+The organization believes in the transformative joy a wish can bring and is committed to reaching every eligible child within its 15-county footprint, which includes Broome, Cayuga, Chenango, Cortland, Herkimer, Jefferson, Lewis, Madison, Oneida, Onondaga, Oswego, Otsego, St. Lawrence, Tioga and Tompkins counties.
+With more than 190 wishes in process, the organization needs the support of generous community and corporate partners more than ever before.

 44 Oswego Street, Baldwinsville, New York 13027, (315) 243-6918